kyma-incubator/varkes/README.md

 ## Odata Mock
 Mocks rest calls given an OData specification [odata-mock/README.md](odata-mock/README.md).

+## Examples
+Examples folder provides mocks written using openapi & odata packages.
+If you want to use them without cloning the whole repo, please refer to tags in `release` branch.
+There, you can find the latest version of the dependencies already included in their package.json files.
+Working on examples in master branch without cloning the whole repo is currently impossible because they use development version numbers in their package.jsons and these are not published to npm registry.

+To create docker images of examples, please also refer to `release` branch, where npm installed in docker containers can get the latest version from the registry.

 ## Developing
 This project is maintained by Lerna.
 To start developing, clone this repo and run `lerna bootstrap --hoist` to install dependencies and link local dependencies.